sudsho/leetcode-solutions/notes/binary-search-bounds.md

 - track entry seen in trie alongside word counts.
 - DSU rank by component size; path compression on find.
 - early return when source == target. cheap, easy to forget.
+- bisect_left vs bisect_right matters when there are dups.